grp-bork/metadrugs_figures/README.md

 ## Contents:

-*All notebook files provided with a source code (.Rmd/.ipynb) and in a .html version with the results available for viewing without running the notebooks.*
+*All notebook files provided with a source code (.Rmd/.ipynb) in the *source_code* folder and in a .html version with the results available for viewing without running the notebooks.*

-- *plot_Figure1b.Rmd/html*
+- *plot_Figure1ab.Rmd/html*

-Figure 1b: Confounder analysis in drug-host-microbiome associations
+Figure 1ab: Confounder analysis in drug-host-microbiome associations

 - *plot_Figure1c_feature_clustergrams.ipynb/html*